hamkerlab/Bergelt2025_AttentionalUpdatingInV4/README.md

   * SaccGen.py (generates saccade after Van Wetter & Van Opstal (2008))
   * saving.py (auxiliary functions for saving data)

+## Reproducibility
+The neurocomputational model itself is deterministic.
+Only the different trials are generated randomized.
+Thus, running the scripts will produce nearly the same results as presented in the paper.

+Nevertheless, if you want to reproduce identical results compared to the ones of the paper, please use the provided data in the releases.

 ## Dependencies